jburrows82/llmcord/README.md

 ### Interactive Response & Sources
 - **Gemini Grounding**: When using a compatible Gemini model (e.g., `gemini-2.5-flash-preview-04-17`), the bot can automatically use Google Search to ground its responses with up-to-date information.
 - **Persistent Action Buttons**: If a response was enhanced by grounding or if there's a response text, action buttons will appear below the message.
 These buttons are persistent and do not time out.
-    - **"Show sources" Button**: If grounding was used, this button reveals the search queries the model used and the web sources it consulted.
+    - **"Show Sources" Button**: If grounding was used, this button reveals the search queries the model used and the web sources it consulted.
 The sources are displayed in embeds, split into multiple messages if necessary.
     - **"Get response as text file" Button**: Allows you to download the bot's full response as a `.txt` file.
     - **"View output properly (especially tables)" Button**: If enabled in `config.yaml`, this button shares the LLM's full Markdown response via a temporary public ngrok URL.
 The content is rendered as an HTML page using a local Grip server, making complex Markdown (like tables) easier to read.